-Together with our chefs across Middle East and Africa, we have gathered some of the most famous and delicious recipes that can be easily recreated at home with basic ingredients for special occasions like Eid or Ramadan.
+Together with our chefs across Middle East, Africa and the South East Asia and Pacific we have gathered some of the most famous and delicious recipes that can be easily recreated at home with basic ingredients for special occasions like Eid or Ramadan.
 Get inspired by our menu made of recipes passed down numerous generations and guaranteed to make anyone fall in love with the cuisine.
 Enough talking, time to roll up your sleeves and give it a try!
 Read on to learn all about our tried-and-tested recipes and don’t forget to get all the ingredients you need next time you hit the shops!

 Okra & Chickpea Tagine with Vermicelli Rice